advancedwind

 - Some wind sensors or instrument systems are able to apply heel correction or mast movement correction.
 In that case make sure that the same corrections is not made twice.

 - Good quality boat speed is essential for calculating wind over water.
-Take time to calibrate the paddle wheel.
+Take time to calibrate the paddle wheel or use the Speed and Current plugin to automatically correct boat speed.

 - Good quality heading is essential for calculating wind over ground.
 Take time to calibrate the compass.

 - Use the graph from the webapp to get an impression of the quality of your boat speed and heading data.
 Ground speed and boat speed should be the same when there is no current.
-The direction of ground wind does not change after tacking when the compass is calibrated well and the wind sensor is aligned.
+The direction of ground wind should not change after tacking.
+If it does, this indicates poor calibration of the compass or misalignment of the wind sensor.